Discworld (video game): Development

 Barnett stated that he wanted to improve the British comedy by hiring voice actors with "British talent".
-John Cleese was his first choice for Rincewind, but he rejected the offer saying that he did not do games.
+John Cleese was his first choice for Rincewind, but he rejected the offer, saying that he did not do voices in games.
 Pratchett wanted Nicholas Lyndhurst for Rincewind because he was physically based on his Only Fools and Horses character.
 Eric Idle was cast as Rincewind, who was tweaked to make him more like Idle from Monty Python.
-Other voice actors include Tony Robinson, Kate Robbins (who voiced every female character), Rob Brydon, and Jon Pertwee.
+Other voice actors include Tony Robinson, Kate Robbins (who voiced all female characters), Rob Brydon, and Jon Pertwee.
 Barnett wanted Christopher Lee as Death, but was unable to afford him.
 Brydon had already been recorded when he offered to voice Death.
 Barnett initially believed that Rowan Atkinson "would make a great Death".
 According to Barnett, they were all "friendly, professional, and funny", and Idle was recorded during day-long sessions in Los Angeles.

 The concept art and background layouts were produced by Nick Martinelli, who, according to Barnett, was "an excellent art director from the animation industry".
 These were illustrated and coloured by a professional team.
 Barnett stated that he was "intimately involved" with the graphics in the concept stages and initial production, but later stepped back.

 The game was originally due to be published by Sierra On-line.
 Their engine was obtained and worked on, but due to costs for another project, they cancelled all external development.
 An advert in Computer Trade Weekly attracted interest from companies such as Electronic Arts and Psygnosis.
 The latter approached Perfect 10 Productions and would not leave until a deal was signed.
 Psygnosis had offered Pratchett "a big cheque", which he refused.
 Discworld's engine was rewritten from scratch afterwards.

 The game was officially announced by September 1993 and slated for a Christmas release the following year.
 It was released in 1995 for the PC, PlayStation, and Macintosh.
 The Saturn version was released in Europe on 15 August 1996, and in Japan on 13 December 1996.